JavaScript Syntax

 Keywords & Reserved words

 JavaScript defines a list of reserved keywords that have specific uses.
-Consequently, you cannot use the reserved keywords as identifiers or property names due to the language rules.
+You cannot use the reserved keywords as identifiers.

 The following table displays the JavaScript reserved words as defined in ECMA-262: